-- 10. SCLET continued to monitor the following legal education programmes: - (a) The LLB, JD and PCLL programmes of CityU.
+- 7. SCLET continued to monitor the following legal education programmes: - (a) The LLB, JD and PCLL programmes of CityU.
 The reports are at Annexure 3; - (b) The LLB, JD and PCLL programmes of CUHK.
 The reports are at Annexure 4; and - (c) The LLB, JD and PCLL programmes of HKU.
-The reports are at Annexure 5. - 11.
-A table consolidating the key statistics of the LLB, JD and PCLL programmes of the three law schools is at Annexure 6.
+The reports are at Annexure 5. - 8.
+A table consolidating the key statistics of the LLB, JD and PCLL programmes of the three law schools is at Annexure 6. - 9.
+The three universities indicated their intention to include the National Security Law as part of the general education so that a wider community of students could be exposed to it.